arkinect/glassesProjectBackend/README.md

 React
 TypeScript

-# first time setup
+# First Time Setup
+0. Create and activate venv, installing dependencies as needed
+1. Install and setup mySQL (and optionally mySQL Workbench)
+2. Create a .env file in glassesProjectBackend/.env with the following environment variables
+    - MYSQL_URL="mysql+pymysql://root:<mySQL password>@localhost:<port>/<db name>"
-Update structure of mysql tables to reflect models.py (untested, confirm when used next)
+3. Update structure of mysql tables to reflect models.py (untested, confirm when used next)
+    - cd to glassesProjectBackend
-    alembic revision --autogenerate -m "message"
+    - alembic revision --autogenerate -m "message"
-    alembic upgrade head
+    - alembic upgrade head

 # Starting the app
 start mySql
-    services/mysql80/start
+    In windows, navigate to: services/mysql80/start
     ensure .env file is correct

 start venv
+    cd to glassesProjectBackend
     venv/scripts activate

 start backend
-    navigate to FastAPI/App
+    cd to FastAPI/App
     uvicorn main:app --reload

 start frontend
-    navigate to React/App
+    cd to React/App
     npm run start

-# other
+# Other
 See Autogen documentation for my FastAPI endpoints:
     http://127.0.0.1:8000/docs

-# notes for developers
+# Notes for developers

 I have yet to decide on a complete structure for the backend.
 I'm just making it up as I go along